chaudhary-amit/acwebsite/content/authors/admin/_index.md

 #title: Amit Chaudhary
 ---

-I am a final year PhD candidate in Economics at the University of Warwick.
 My research interest include finance, econometrics and statistics.
 Before starting my PhD, I have worked in finance at JPMorgan Chase and ICICI bank.

 I have worked on implementing trading strategies in cryptocurrency markets such as the futures-spot basis and carry trade.
 I have assessed the market efficiency of decentralized finance applications and collecting market data from APIs.
 I have also investigated after-hours trading in the equities market and peer-to-peer digital markets like Airbnb.